Chart Color Schemes

 Thomastown's population is slightly older than the national pattern

-The median age in Thomastown is 39 years, slightly higher than Greater Melbourne's average of 37 and close to the national average of 38.
-Compared to Greater Melbourne, the 75-84 age cohort is notably over-represented in Thomastown at 8.7%, while the 5-14 age group is under-represented at 9.8%.
-According to post-2021 Census data, the 75-84 age group has increased from 7.9% to 8.7% of the population, while the 65-74 cohort has decreased from 11.3% to 10.1%.
-By 2041, Thomastown's population is forecasted to experience significant demographic changes.
-Notably, the 75-84 age group is expected to grow by 50%, adding 918 people and reaching a total of 2,758 from its current count of 1,839.
-The 0-4 age group is projected to grow at a more modest rate of 7%, with an increase of 76 residents.
+The median age in Thomastown is 39 years, which is slightly higher than Greater Melbourne's average of 37 and close to the national average of 38.
+Comparing with Greater Melbourne, the 75-84 age group is notably higher at 8.7% locally while the 5-14 age group is lower at 9.8%.
+According to post-2021 Census data, the 75-84 age group has increased from 7.9% to 8.7%, and the 65-74 cohort has decreased from 11.3% to 10.1%.
+By 2041, population forecasts indicate significant demographic changes in Thomastown.
+The 75-84 age group is projected to grow by 50% (918 people), reaching 2,758 from 1,839.
+The 0-4 age group shows modest growth of 7%, adding only 76 residents.